emaj9/computing-workshop/cw-website/pages/research-notes.md

   be encrypted.
 You will be coded in our data analysis and made aware of your code.
 We will hold on to this data for 2 years then destory it.
 - There is a possibility that at somepoint during the interview you may feel uncomfortable.
-In such a case, you may refuse to answer any question and you are free to stop the interview at any time.
+In such a case, you may refuse to answer any questions and you are free to stop the interview at any time.
 - Interviews are a great way to reflect on your teaching and share your experiences with others.
-Thanks for taking the time to be part of this research.
+Thanks again for taking the time to be part of this research.

 Before we begin, do you have any questions for me?